unrealwork/atsd-use-cases/tutorials/workshop/sonar.md

   * `Fortify`
   and so on.

 * You can extend the existing functionality using third-party plugins.
-For example, add intgreation with Github for automatic code review of Pull Requests.
+For example, add integration with Github for automatic code review of Pull Requests.

 * It implements the `SQALE` methodology to evaluate the technical debt.